konsumer/learnsql/README.md

 ## sqlite

 SQL is a generic query language that has many variants.
 [SQLite](http://www.sqlite.org/) is the variant of SQL we are going to use.
 It's simple, small, fast, meant for local clients, & even included in [some browsers](http://caniuse.com/#feat=sql-storage).
-I made a cute lil console for it  [here](https://dl.dropboxusercontent.com/u/1268920/sql_console/index.html) that will help you get started.
-You can run SQL and see results.

 If you use Chrome, you can goto the "Resorces" tab of "Javascript Tools" and see "Web SQL" which will show you what data is stored in SQLite for the current web-domiain.
 This can be handy if you just want to quickly see what's going on without running an SQL query.

+I made a cute lil console for it  [here](http://konsumer.github.io/learnsql/) that will help you get started.
+You can run SQL and see results.

-If you prefer to follow along with a nice local client, check out [SQLite Browser](http://sqlitebrowser.org/) for a GUI, or [sqlite3](http://www.sqlite.org/cli.html) for a command-line client.
+If you prefer to follow along with non-web client, check out [SQLite Browser](http://sqlitebrowser.org/) for a GUI, or [sqlite3](http://www.sqlite.org/cli.html) for a command-line client.

 ## tables